Offering Same Day Appointments

 - Machine, vehicle, or roadway accidents

-Dr. Bhasin has been helping people with work injuries since 1990.
+Dr. Bhasin has been helping people with their work injury treatments in Salem, Oregon since 1990.
 Chiropractic care may minimize the number of missed worked days for back and neck pain, as mentioned in recent research.
 In a new report, chiropractic patients managed to miss fewer work days compared to people who hadn't seen a chiropractor.

 In this 2013 paper, 650 workers in Minnesota who had back and/or neck pain were questioned.
-The authors discovered that many of those surveyed admitted that their back pain prompted them to lose work or resulted in them makingerrors on the job.
+The authors discovered that many of those surveyed admitted that the pain from back injuries from work prompted them to lose time or resulted in them making uncharacteristic errors on the job.

-The most significant discovery, however, was that those employees who saw a chiropractic physician had 58% fewer disability days than those who didn't see a chiropractor!
+The most significant discovery, however, was that those employees who received work injury treatment from a chiropractic physician had 58% fewer disability days than those who didn't see a chiropractor!

-Numerous research studies report that chiropractic is the optimal way to treat and even prevent back pain and that's what we have observed here in our practice in Aloha/Beaverton, OR .
+Numerous research studies report that chiropractic is the optimal way to treat and even prevent back pain and that's what we have observed here in our practice in Beaverton, Oregon.

 Reference: Cifuentes M, Willetts J, Wasiak R. Health maintenance care in work-related low back pain and its association with disability recurrence.
 Journal of Occupational and Environmental Medicine 2011; 53(4): 396-404.